 ― Horizontal Superman is invulnerable (aldo), Tuesday, 23 August 2016 08:12 (seven years ago) link

 lol I mean this in a friendly way but this totally sounds like an argument you'd pick

-― The bald Phil Collins impersonator cash grab (Joan Crawford Loves Chachi), Tuesday, 23 August 2016 12:19 (two years ago) link
+― The bald Phil Collins impersonator cash grab (Joan Crawford Loves Chachi), Tuesday, 23 August 2016 12:19 (seven years ago) link

 http://www.marryingmrdarcy.com is good if you enjoy the novels/poking fun at the tropes of Jane Austen